gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 packages which represent a particular architecture like `conf-arm64` or `conf-x86_64` which contain no code but which are only available on `arm64` or `x86_64` respectively.
-At the time of writing neither of those packages exist but I could create and release them and then add them as dependencies to my project but I'm not going to.
+At the time of writing neither of those packages exist but I could create and release (and maintain) them and then add them as dependencies to my project but I'm not going to do that.
 (Technically I would need to create `conf-arm32`, `conf-ppc64`, `conf-s390x` and `conf-x86_32` and declare that my package _conflicts_ with them rather than depends on them to match the behaviour of the `available` field I tried to add.)